sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 **During/After:**
 If you contract COVID-19 while traveling on behalf of Sourcegraph or immediately afterwards:

-- You must notify People Ops ([people-ops@sourcegraph.com](mailto:people-ops@sourcegraph.com)) or Jonathan Ayers directly so that we can advise on next steps for notifying other potentially affected teammates. _Please note that no personal names will be shared with teammates in regards to any communications around COVID-19 exposures._
+- You must notify People Ops ([people-ops@sourcegraph.com](mailto:people-ops@sourcegraph.com)) so that we can advise on next steps for notifying other potentially affected teammates. _Please note that no personal names will be shared with teammates in regards to any communications around COVID-19 exposures._
   - **Information to share:**
     - Date symptoms began
     - Start and end date of company event and or company travel